vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Life begins at the end of your comfort zone." - Neale Donald Walsch ~ Anonymous
 > 1. "Stand up for what you believe in, but pick your battles carefully." ~ Anonymous
 > 1. "Do not waste your energy on things that Do not deserve it." ~ Anonymous
-> 1. "It's better to be happy than to be right." ~ Anonymous
+> 1. "it is better to be happy than to be right." ~ Anonymous
 > 1. "Choose your battles wisely, and you'll never be defeated." ~ Anonymous
 > 1. "Life is too short to waste it on petty arguments."
 > 1. "Be selective in your battles, but when you do fight, fight with everything you've got."
 > 1. "Do not let small things ruin your happiness.
 Choose to be happy instead."
-> 1. "Sometimes it's better to let things go than to hold on to them."
+> 1. "Sometimes it is better to let things go than to hold on to them."
 > 1. "Life is too precious to spend it on things that Do not matter."
 > 1. "The strongest person is not the one who fights every battle, but the one who knows which battles to fight."
 > 1. "It takes more strength to walk away from a battle than to engage in one."